Ring of Kerry Tour

 Our Experience on the “Famous Ring of Kerry” and some valuable information

-What can I say, the Ring of Kerry tour it is regarded to be in the Top 10 most scenic Day trip / drives in the World so went to see if would it stand up to the the Mystic.
-We left around 10am after a relaxing morning, breakfast a quick walk to McCarthy’s Castle just outside our window.
+What can I say, the Ring of Kerry tour it is regarded to be in the Top 10 most scenic Day trip/drives in the World so went to see if would it stand up to the Mystic.
+We left around 10 am after a relaxing morning, breakfast a quick walk to McCarthy’s Castle just outside our window.
 It was a cloudy but bright day and we were so looking forward to our magical journey on the “Ring of Kerry”.
-Leaving Killarney we passed a beautiful Church called Saint Mary’s Cathedral and had a quick visit, we continued on to Killorglin and eventually we stopped at the Kerry Bog Village half way between Killorglin and Glenbeigh.
+Leaving Killarney we passed a beautiful Church called Saint Mary’s Cathedral and had a quick visit, we continued on to Killorglin and eventually, we stopped at the Kerry Bog Village halfway between Killorglin and Glenbeigh.
 The Kid’s loved it, the old “Famine” Houses people lived in in the 1800’s many of which left for the USA and Canada because of the failure of the Potato crop.
 There is also Bog Ponies here which the Kids could ride and there is a Pub next door called the Red Fox Inn.

 Kerry Bog Village GPS : 52° 4’24.23″N / 9°52’53.90″W

-After the Kerry Bog Village on the left there is a magnificent backdrop of meandering river and beautiful mountains which leads to an old bridge we will cross down the road.
-We arrived at Glenbeigh next a nice village with a spectacular beach at Rossbeigh, wee were told you can go horse riding and a 10Km Beach gallops here.
+After the Kerry Bog Village on the left, there is a magnificent backdrop of the meandering river and beautiful mountains which leads to an old bridge we will cross down the road.
+We arrived at Glenbeigh next to a nice village with a spectacular beach at Rossbeigh, we were told you can go horse riding and a 10Km Beach gallops here.
 We carried on our journey through the Ring of Kerry and around every corner there seems to be a better view.